 - The dual suspension springs will help you to avoid jolts on a mountain road.

-- Brings pleasure on the sit bones of a female rider which helps to enjoy long and short mountain biking.
+- Brings pleasure to the sit bones of a female rider which helps to enjoy long and short mountain biking.

 - Considering women’s sit bones and hips structure, it is extremely thick padding.

-- The wider seat will protect and give comfort on the soft tissue areas.
+- The wider seat will protect and give comfort to the soft tissue areas.

 - The center cut-out will alleviate all pains from a woman’s private parts.

 - The installment of the adapter is complicated, may need to watch the video that the seller provides.